russellmsilva/MazeMappingRobot/milestone1.md

       }
     }

-Our first (presentable) test run worked like [this.] (https://youtu.be/zvR32bmpkww)!
-We later decided to slow down the servos so that our robot could line follow more smoothly.
-[Here](https://youtu.be/_Q0ooO84H1s)! it is.
+Our first (presentable) test run worked like [this.](https://youtu.be/zvR32bmpkww) We later decided to slow down the servos so that our robot could line follow more smoothly.
+[Here](https://youtu.be/_Q0ooO84H1s) it is.